TAU-CGL/cgal-python-bindings/README.md

-We introduce bindings that enable the convenient, efficient, and reliable use of software modules of [https://www.cgal.org/](CGAL) (Computational Geometry Algorithm Library), which are written in C++, from within code written in Python.
+We introduce bindings that enable the convenient, efficient, and reliable use of software modules of [https://www.cgal.org/](CGAL) (Computational Geometry Algorithms Library), which are written in C++, from within code written in Python.

 The bindings exploits [nanobind](https://github.com/wjakob/nanobind),